BNolet/postodon/README.md

 # LICENSE

-This work was licensed under GPLv3.
+This work is licensed under GPLv3.
 Check out the [LICENSE](LICENSE) file.